 Prune (prunus domestica)

 Peach (prunus persica)

 Nectarine (prunus persica var. nucipersica)

 Apricot (prunus armeniaca)

 Pear (pyrus communis)

 From California: Must come from areas free of Bactrocera dorsalis.
-Indicate the product comes from areas where there is a trapping program for the pest.
-Indicate the product is free of Maconellicoccus hirsutus, Pseudococcus calceolariae, Pseudococcus maritimus, Diaspidiotus perniciosus, Gropholita molesta, and Cydia pomonella.
+Indicate the product comes from areas where there is a trapping program for Bactrocera dorsalis.
+Indicate the product is free of Gropholita molesta, and Cydia pomonella.
 The product must be appropriately packaged, identified, and free of vegetable residues, soil, snails, and slugs.